bvgayatri/Bit-Error-Rate-Testing/README.md

 # Bit-Error-Rate-Testing
-BER testing project using FPGA.
+BER testing project using verilog.
 It is used to measure the quality of a communication system.